 Now that you understand the difference between margin and markup, make sure to use the knowledge to ensure business profitability and growth.
 Here are some ways you can reduce your mistakes (and math) when calculating these important financial metrics:

 Implement a pricing tool to quote sales

-When shopping around, one of the first things I look for is affordability.
-Being able to clearly see an item’s cost, whether that be the installation of a new bathroom or just a new toilet brush, I want the transparency of knowing what the costs are.
-And I’m not alone.
-This is information all customers want to know up front.
-With a field service management software solution you can provide quotes to the field customers detailing all of the costs involved for a project, no matter how large or small.
+When shopping around, one of the first things people often look for is affordability.
+Clearly seeing an item’s cost, whether it's the installation of a new bathroom or just a new toilet brush, knowing the costs is key.
+With a field service management software solution, you can provide quotes to customers that detail all the costs involved for a project, no matter its size.

 Educate your sales team

-There are a lot of moving parts to any business and making sure each department is informed is the key to success.
-When it comes to the cost of services or goods, the sales team needs to know the right details to tell customers.
-With a large portion of revenue being brought in from your sales team, it’s important to make them aware of the difference between markup and margin percentages.
-In addition, ensure they have the heads up on when any promotional offers, price increases or changes occur.
+There are a lot of moving parts to any business, and you need to make sure each department is informed.
+When it comes to the cost of services or goods, the sales team needs to know the right details to pass on to customers.
+With a large portion of revenue being brought in from your sales team, it’s important to make them aware of the difference between your markup and margin percentages.
+Especially for the different products and services you offer.
+In addition, ensure they have the heads up when any promotional offers or price increases occur.

 There are, unfortunately, only so many hours in the day.
 Even if math is your thing, your time may be better spent elsewhere in your business.
 Especially with all the rules and regulations, tax considerations, and more.
 Hiring an accountant to help you figure all this out may be a good call.
 Just make sure you look for a certified public accountant (CPA); they'll be able to help with all your financials, including taxes.